HimanshuHD/DSA-Problems/Maximum Path in Triangle/README.md

 - Time Complexity: O($n^2$)
 - Space Complexity: O($n^2$)
-- To improve Space Complexity we can use the same input array A instead of new array name MP,then Space Complexity: O($1$)
+- To improve Space Complexity we can use the same input array A instead of new array MP,then Space Complexity: O($1$)

 ----------